Zxynine/EvenBetterComments/README.md

 `"evenbettercomments.highlightPlainText": false`
 This setting will control whether comments in a plain text file are styled using the annotation tags.
 When true, the tags (defaults: `! * ? //`) will be detected if they're the first non-whitespace character on a line.

+`"evenbettercomments.highlightTagOnly": false`
+This setting will control if any matching tags will have just the tag, or the entire line highlighted.
+When true, only the actual tag will be highlighted instead of the entire line.

 `"evenbettercomments.allowFullBlockHighlights": false`
 This setting will tell the parser whether it should check for a tag at the beginning of a block comment for a style.